 To start the discussion, let us briefly review what the official data tell us.
 But first a remark on terminology.
 In what follows, we will be frequently referring to the World Bank income classification of countries.
 This provides a neat way to divide the world into countries according to their proximate level of development.
 The classification consists of the groups of high, upper-middle, lower-middle and low income countries.
 Their respective acronyms are HICs, UMICs, LMICs, and LICs and we will be using these short forms throughout this post.

-The first thing to note is that the HICs steal the show when it comes to the officially published data on COVID-19 mortality.
+The first thing to note is that the HICs dominate when it comes to the officially published data on COVID-19 mortality.
 Despite considerable fluctuation, the HIC share in reported COVID-19 mortality remained persistently high as the pandemic matured.
 In fact, the daily shares reached another peak of 60% around January 2021 and have recently exceeded again the 75% mark (even though of course the global number of deaths is a lot lower now thanks to vaccines).
-In cumulative terms, we can see that the HIC share seems to have stabilized at around 41%.
+In cumulative terms, we can see that the HIC share seems to have stabilized at around 42%.
 Even that remains remarkably high, because HICs represent only 15% of the global population.

 The high numbers for HICs correlate well with simplistic views about demography.
 Richer countries have older societies.
 Moreover, the elderly are more likely to be grouped in care homes.
 COVID-19 is an age-discriminating disease that penalizes the elderly when infected.
 Put one, two and three together and the conclusion emerges: COVID-19 is a rich-country disease.

 The corollary is that the pandemic would leave the developing countries with their much younger populations “unscathed”.
 When this turned out to be contradicted even by the official data, this became: the impact on developing countries is “mild” and strongly diluted by the sheer size of the unaffected population.
 It all seemed to made sense.
 After all, who would want to contradict official data lending credibility to this view?